streetsidesoftware/cspell-dicts/dictionaries/fullstack/README.md

-# Cspell Developers (Fullstack) Dictionary
+# CSpell Developers (Fullstack) Dictionary

-Daily used developers words dictionary for cspell.
+A dictionary for CSpell containing commonly used words during full stack development.

 This is a pre-built dictionary for use with cspell.